Generalized weighted surface algebras: Introduction and the main results

 Triangulations of surfaces provide a very useful tool to study algebraic structures.
 For instance, were applied to study cluster algebraic structures in Teichm\"uller theory \cite{FG,GSV}, cluster algebras of topological origin \cite{FST2}, as well as cluster algebras of finite mutation type with skew symmetric exchange matrices \cite{FST1}.
 Mutations introduced by Fomin and Zelevinsky (see \cite{DWZ1,DWZ2}), closely related to flips of triangulations, were originally applied to quivers without loops and $2$-cycles (or corresponding skew-symmetric integer matrices) and the triangulation quivers associated to triangulated surfaces were of slightly different nature from the ones we are dealing with.
 Here both loops and $2$-cycles are allowed, however, we may adapt the notion of mutation to our case.
 Namely, given a weighted triangulation algebra $\Lambda=\Lambda(Q,f,m_\bullet,c_\bullet,b_\bullet)$ we define its \emph{mutation}, which is an algebra $\Lambda '$ of the form $\Lambda ':=\End_{K^b(P_\Lambda)}(T)$, where $T$ is a tilting complex in the homotopy category $K^b(P_\Lambda)$ of bounded complexes of projective $\Lambda$-modules determined by a certain left approximation of a projective module (see Section \ref{sec:1} for details).
 We only mention that this construction is a special case of a general approach presented in \cite{Du2}.
 The authors together with Holm have recently studied a large group of examples of mutations $\Lambda '$, for which $T$ was coming from a left approximation of an indecomposable projective $\Lambda$-module at a vertex of $Q$.
 We observed in many cases that $\Lambda '$ is of the form $\Lambda '=KQ'/I'$, where $Q'$ is obtained from $Q$ by an operation which resembles mutation in the classical sense (it reverses arrows at a fixed vertex and adds arrows corresponding to paths passing through the vertex).
 Inspired by this observation we introduced and investigated \cite{HSS} a wide class of tame symmetric periodic algebras of period $4$, called the \emph{virtual mutations of weighted surface (or triangulation) algebras}, which are derived equivalent but not isomorphic to weighted triangulation algebras.
 Actually, these algebras are obtained from weighted triangulation algebras by a sequence of mutations at special vertices (see also \cite{ES6,Sk}).
 Moreover, we discovered that the mutations of weighted triangulation algebras (in all considered examples) are algebras given by a quiver which is glueing of a finite number of the following five types of \emph{blocks}

-where by gluing we mean that every white vertex ($\circ$) in any given block is glued with exactly one white vertex in a different block.
+where by gluing we mean that every white vertex ($\circ$) in any given block is glued with exactly one white vertex in a different block (precise definition is given in Section \ref{sec:2}).
 We will call such a quiver \emph{block decomposable}, although this notion was defined in a different way in \cite{FST2}, where block decomposable quivers were in one-to-one correspondence with the adjacency matrices of arcs of ideal (tagged) triangulations of bordered two-dimensional surfaces with marked points (see \cite[Section 13]{FST2}).
-We only note that block decomposable quivers in the sense of \cite{FST2} appeared also in \cite{FST1} and \cite{GLFS}.
+We only note that block decomposable quivers in the sense of \cite{FST2} appeared also in \cite{FST1} and \cite{GLFS} in the context of cluster algebras and Jacobian algebras of quivers with potentials.